Agungvpzz/Telco-Churn-Analysis/README.md

 - Customers who subscribe to multiple telephone lines with the company tend to churn.
 - Overall, customers who didn't subscribe to an internet service tend to be loyal.

-For further analysis and predictive modeling, we will exclude the feature with an insignificant p-value.
-In this case, PhoneService will be excluded.

 ### Churn Distributions in each Numerical Feature
 The Mann-Whitney U test helps determine if there are significant differences in distribution values between churn values.
 ![numerical_distributions_against_churn](https://github.com/Agungvpzz/Telco-Churn-Analysis/assets/48642326/406bfbf8-a4eb-4f8d-9ac7-bdbc374ab6d8)